paddyjclancy/ansible_demo/README.md

 ## How to connect through password

 1. In the ansible machine, go to your `ansible.cfg` file and disable `host_key_checking`
+	- In the default location, not at the bottom of the file
 2. In each agent machines, go to your `etc/ssh/sshd_config` file and change `PermitRootLogin` -> Yes. `PasswordAuthentication` -> Yes
 3. In each agent machine, `sudo passwd root`.
 Create the password for each machine

 - Lastly `sudo service sshd restart` in each agent machine.

+- hosts file: user = root
+- playbook: gather_facts: no

 ## How to connect through SSH